wush978/FeatureHashing/README.md

 The following scripts show how to use the `FeatureHashing` to construct `Matrix::dgCMatrix` and train a model in other packages which supports `Matrix::dgCMatrix` as input.

-The dataset is a sample from iPinYou dataset which is described in Zhang, Yuan, Wang, and Shen (2014).
+The dataset is a sample from iPinYou dataset which is described in (Zhang, Yuan, Wang, and Shen, 2014).

 ### Logistic Regression with [`glmnet`](http://cran.r-project.org/web/packages/glmnet/index.html)